doctrine/orm/docs/en/reference/basic-mapping.rst

         }
     }

-The following assumptions are apply to mapping types by the ORM:
+The following assumptions are applied to mapping types by the ORM:

 -  If the value of the field is *NULL* the method ``convertToDatabaseValue()`` is not called.